prashanth-2407/Maven-Market/README.md

 # Maven - Market
 Maven market sells more than 1500 products in the market.
-Their market distributions and transactions is visualized using Power BI
+Their market distributions and transactions are visualized using Power BI